alexgorbatchev/gulp-typescript-webpack-react-hotreload/README.md

 ## Features

+* TypeScript
-* TypeScript.
+* Auto TypeScript formatting
-* Hot module reload.
+* Hot module reload
-* Correct line numbers reported in stack traces.
+* Correct line numbers reported in stack traces
-* Production assets build.
+* Production assets build
-* Precompiled DLLs with external modules speed up application & test updates.
+* Precompiled DLLs with external modules speed up application & test updates
 * Async route and component loading using Webpack:
-  * Each page is a chunk.
+  * Each page is a chunk
-  * Vendor modules are in a separate DLL that is only built once.
+  * Vendor modules are in a separate DLL that is only built once
-  * Development modules are in a separate DLL that is only built once.
+  * Development modules are in a separate DLL that is only built once
-  * Components are in a separate chunk.
+  * Components are in a separate chunk
-* Server side React testing with JSDom.
+* Server side React testing with Mocha & JSDom
-* Code coverage report with TypeScript.
+* Code coverage reports using Istanbul for TypeScript files
-* TypeScript formatting.

 ## Installation